morukele/morukele/README.md

-- Hi, I’m @morukele
+- Hi, I’m @morukele, an PhD student
 - I’m interested in systems programming
-- Building distributed backends with nodejs
-- I’m currently learning C++
+- I’m currently learning C++ for my PhD and Rust for backend development
-- I’m looking to collaborate on interesting projects in C++
 - How to reach me: orukele.dev@gmail.com

 <!---